 Chemical Engineering Program Education Objectives

-The educational objective of our undergraduate program is to produce chemical engineering graduates who, within five years of completing the BS degree, will be successful in a variety of professional careers, including those outside of traditional chemical engineering fields as evidenced by one or more of the following achievements.
+Within five years of completing their BS degrees, chemical engineering graduates will be successful in a variety of professional careers, including those outside of traditional chemical engineering fields as evidenced by one or more of the following achievements.

 - Sustaining a career as a problem solver in engineering or other fields that require analytical skills